ApryseSDK/pdftron-react-native/API.md

 ### pdfFromOfficeTemplate
 Generates a PDF using a template in the form of an Office document and replacement data in the form of a JSON object.
+For more information please see our [template guide](https://www.pdftron.com/documentation/ios/guides/generate-via-template/).

 Parameters: